Agency for Healthcare Research and Quality: History

 AHRQ's earliest predecessor was the National Center for Health Services Research and Development, established in 1968 within the short-lived PHS Health Services and Mental Health Administration (HSMHA) during the 1966–1973 PHS reorganizations.
 It was established largely through the efforts of members of the NIH Division of Research Grants Health Services Study Section.
 The new center quickly absorbed the PHS Division of Chronic Diseases, which dated back to 1949, in order to access the latter's larger budget.

 When HSMHA was split up in 1973, the center was included in one of its successors, the Health Resources Administration.
 It was renamed the Bureau of Health Services Research that year, and then the National Center for Health Services Research in 1975.

 In 1978 it was transferred to the Office of the Assistant Secretary for Health.
 In 1985 it was renamed the National Center for Health Services Research and Health Care Technology Assessment.

 In 1989, the agency became its own operating agency within PHS, and was renamed Agency for Health Care Policy and Research (AHCPR) by the Omnibus Budget Reconciliation Act of 1989.
 However, AHCPR became controversial when it produced several guidelines that some thought would reduce medical drugs and procedures.
 This included concern from ophthalmologists on a cataract guideline and concern by the pharmaceutical industry over a reduction in the use of new drugs.
 When the agency produced a guideline that concluded that back pain surgery was unnecessary and potentially harmful, a lobbying campaign aided by Congressmen whose backs had been operated on changed the name of the agency and scaled back the guidelines program, which existed as the National Guideline Clearinghouse, until it was defunded in 2018.

 AHCPR was reauthorized December 6, 1999, as the Agency for Healthcare Research and Quality (AHRQ) under the Healthcare Research and Quality Act of 1999, which amended Title IX of the Public Health Service Act (42 U.S.C.
 299 et seq).

+As part of the announced 2025 HHS reorganization, AHRQ is planned to be integrated into the new HHS Office of Strategy.
+AHRQ's staff was cut by 75% following cuts by the second Trump administration.
+Over 100 research grants totaling over $250 million were cancelled by the administration.